Key Features of the DFSA Funds Regime

 Guide to the DFSA Fund Regime, please click here to view

 Q&A - The DFSA's Collective Investment Fund Regime, please click here to view

-The DFSA first introduced its Collective Investment Funds regime (the Funds regime) in 2006, which was designed to provide adequate investor protection, meeting international standards for regulation.
+The DFSA introduced its Collective Investment Funds regime (the Funds regime) in 2006.
+It was designed to provide adequate investor protection, while meeting international standards for regulation

 Some of the key features of the DFSA's Funds regime are as follows:

 - A Public Fund regime, which provides greater protection to retail investors through requirements such as the independent oversight of a Fund and detailed disclosure in a Prospectus;